Eastern Ontario nursing home eagerly awaits Red Cross help | CBC News

 Eastern Ontario nursing home eagerly awaits Red Cross help

-The aid agency is set to arrive at Hawkesbury, Ont. home Friday, staff at another home hope help is on the way
+The aid agency is set to arrive at the Hawkesbury home Friday

 A nursing home east of Ottawa says it is eagerly awaiting help from the Canadian Red Cross to offset heavy workloads as it battles a COVID-19 outbreak.